-7. Conclusion
+7 Conclusion

 Individual rationality, manifesting itself through the bullwhip effect, or as the tragedy of the commons, stands in the way of optimising inventory across the supply chain.
 A solution is some form of collaboration.
 As collaboration is founded on the principles of negotiations and consensus, this means that individual rationality inevitably creeps back into the process again.
 This paper advocates that a way to optimise the SCM and apply collaborative forecasting is to eliminate (minimise) human intervention and put more emphasis on shared processes.
+Experiments conducted in this spirit (Croson and Donohue, 2006) indicate that automating some of the functions and assigning to automatic agents various optimal behavioural models, indeed reduces the bullwhip effect.
+Admittedly it does not eliminate it, which definitely places this phenomenon in the proximity of the behavioural, rather than operational domain.
+However, if we wanted to apply the findings of such an experiment on a broader industrial scale, we would need to address the automation issues.

 The challenge for automation in today's environment is that it must bridge disparate systems (islands of automation) and enable dynamic and real-time execution in order to optimise the system.
 This paper concludes that, unfortunately, this is not enough.
 A new paradigm is needed.
 A paradigm that will enable orchestration of independent services in the supply chain, defined as a single process.
-This new paradigm should be founded on a new framework, new architecture, new technology and new execution languages.
-Indications are that the framework is provided by the pi-calculus, the new architecture by SOA, the new technology by web services and the new languages by BPEL.
-More research in this domain is needed to see how this new paradigm can resolve some of the supply chain issues and, in particular, if it can stimulate new business models.
+This new paradigm (or paradigms) should be founded on a new framework, new architecture, new technology and new execution languages.
+Indications are that the framework is provided by the pi-calculus, the new architecture by SOA, the new technology by web services, the new languages by BPEL and the new orchestration principles by WS-CDL.
+More research in this domain is needed to create new paradigms and see how these new paradigms can resolve some of the supply chain issues and, in particular, if they can even stimulate the emergence of new business models.